wxcctechsummit/holcct2108/livelabs/Exercise1Analyzer.md

 3. Make sure to make few test calls and answered by the agent the day you attempting this lab (to ensure we have some data to analyze)

-# 1. Login into Analyzer and review user interface
+# Exercise 1.1.
+Login into Analyzer and review dashboard reports

 <iframe width="560" height="315" src="https://www.youtube.com/embed/E4Ch2gUSRi4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## <- Details need to be changed
 **Section Information**
 - Login Into Analyzer
 - Four Repositories